Looking for MAE Undergraduate Advising resources or information? Check out:

 Q. I would like to declare the dual ASE/ME degree.
 How do I do this?

 A. View the Application for Dual Degree form to verify that you meet the requirements for application.
 You must apply between 45 and 96 hours of UF courses.
-If you are eligible to apply, complete the form and email it to firstname.lastname@example.org using your Gatorlink address and including your UFID.
+If you are eligible to apply, complete the form following the instructions on the “Forms and Petitions” page of the MAE Advising Canvas and email it to firstname.lastname@example.org using your Gatorlink address, including your UFID.

 First-Year (non-transfer) Students